 Understanding Buddhism by Perry Schmidt-Leukel

-Today Buddhism is often presented as a religion without dogmas and commandments, without God and without any need to believe, tolerating all and everything – as no “religion” at all, but as a way of life most suitable to the needs of post-modern Westerners.
-But is this an accurate image?
-In this book Buddhism is introduced as a genuine religion, gentle and powerful, being as demanding as it is consoling.
-Buddhism is certainly not a theistic faith, but neither is it a form of atheism or materialism.
-Rather it is a challenge to both: a rich source of metaphysical, ethical and spiritual insight that has shaped and nourished countless generations of followers all over Asia and that is now taking firm roots in the West.'Schmidt-Leukel has written an admirable introduction to this religionUnderstanding Buddhism is balanced in its use of primary and secondary sources, it is clear without being facile and it is able to introduce an enormous subject by choosing crucial points and directing the reader to other works, if s/he wants to know more.
+Today Buddhism is often presented as a religion without dogmas and commandments, without God and without any need to believe, tolerating all and everything as no religion at all.
+In this book Buddhism is introduced as a genuine religion, gentle and powerful, being as demanding as it is consoling.'Schmidt-Leukel has written an admirable introduction to this religionUnderstanding Buddhism is balanced in its use of primary and secondary sources, it is clear without being facile and it is able to introduce an enormous subject by choosing crucial points and directing the reader to other works, if s/he wants to know more.
 I recommend this book to anyone who is looking for a serious, yet concise overview of the beginnings, historical developments, and contemporary challenges Buddhism faces.'
 Journal of Contemporary Religion

 Perry Schmidt-Leukel is Professor of Systematic Theology and Religious Studies at the University of Glasgow